Montreal Screwjob

-As a result of the screwjob, McMahon and Michaels elicited angry responses from Canadian audiences and others for many years, with McMahon viewed by many fans to have betrayed Hart, who was one of the WWF's longest-tenured and most popular performers at the time.
-The incident is considered as one of the beginnings of the Attitude Era, and unintentionally led to the creation of McMahon's villainous on-screen character, "Mr. McMahon", on WWF television broadcasts.
-The Montreal Screwjob has garnered a notorious legacy; accounts differ as to who exactly was involved in the plan and the extent of their involvement, while some wrestling fans, performers and bookers believe the incident was an elaborate work executed in collaboration with Hart, which he denies.
-Hart did not return to the WWE until his induction into the WWE Hall of Fame in April 2006.
+As a result of the Montreal Screwjob, McMahon and Michaels elicited angry responses from Canadian audiences and others for many years, with McMahon viewed by many fans to have betrayed Hart, who was one of the WWF's longest-tenured and most popular performers at the time.
+The incident is considered one of the beginnings of the WWF's Attitude Era, and unintentionally led to the creation of McMahon's villainous (heel) on-screen character, "Mr. McMahon", on WWF television broadcasts.
+The screwjob garnered a notorious legacy; accounts differ as to who exactly was involved in the plan and the extent of their involvement, while some wrestling fans, performers and bookers believe the incident was an elaborate work executed in collaboration with Hart, which he denies.
+Hart did not return to the promotion until his induction into the WWE Hall of Fame in April 2006.
 Later legitimately reconciling with McMahon and Michaels, Hart returned in January 2010 for his first live appearance on WWE programming since the incident, with the screwjob used in a storyline between McMahon and Hart, leading to a match at WrestleMania XXVI.
 Longtime industry writer Mike Johnson referred to the screwjob as "arguably the most talked-about [event] in the history of professional wrestling".
 The incident was partly chronicled in the documentary film Hitman Hart: Wrestling with Shadows (1998).